ActiveCampaign/postmark-gem/README.md

 gem install postmark
 ```

-## Get a Postmark API key
+## Get a Postmark API token

 In order to send emails using Postmark ruby gem, you will need a
 [Postmark](http://postmarkapp.com) account.
 If you don't have one please
 register at https://postmarkapp.com/sign_up.

 If you didn’t create any servers yet, please create one, proceed to the
-`Credentials` tab and copy an API key.
-API keys should be frequently rotated for
+`Credentials` tab and copy an API token.
+API tokens should be frequently rotated for
 security reasons.

 ## Communicating with the API